 Can you tell me all you know about the contraceptive called Implanon and its effects on the body?

-Kudos to you for seeking out more information about birth control methods; there are a great many options to choose from!
-To answer your question: Implanon is contraceptive implant that's injected underneath the skin of the upper arm by a health care provider.
-The small, rod-shaped implant slowly releases a progestogenic hormone called etonogestrel over the course of three years in order to provide long-lasting prevent pregnancy during that time.
-The etonogestrel works in three ways.
-First, it tricks the body into thinking it's pregnant, which prevents the ovaries from releasing eggs.
+Kudos to you for seeking out more information about birth control methods; there are a great many options from which to choose.
+There’s a good amount to know about the contraceptive implant — and the first item to address is that the version called Implanon is no longer available!
+Implanon’s manufacturer, Merck, has made a few improvements on this device with a newer version called Nexplanon.
+It’s virtually the same as the older version, but has a few additional benefits (more on that in a bit).
+Generally speaking though, this method is injected underneath the skin of the upper arm by a health care provider.
+The small, rod-shaped implant slowly releases a hormone called etonogestrel (a type of progestin) over the course of three years in order to provide long-lasting pregnancy prevention for the duration of use.
+The etonogestrel works in three ways: First, it prevents ovulation so that there isn’t an egg released to be fertilized.
 It also thickens cervical mucus, making it difficult for sperm to enter the uterus.
 Lastly, it changes the lining of the uterus, preventing any egg that does happen to get fertilized from implanting itself in the uterine wall.
-What you may not have known is that Implanon’s manufacturer, Merck, has made a few improvements on this method with a newer version called Nexplanon.
-It’s virtually the same as Implanon, but has a few additional benefits (more on that in a bit).
-Both versions of the contraceptive implant are highly effective for most users, but may not be appropriate for everyone.
+This device is considered highly effective for most users, but may not be appropriate for everyone.